aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 ```
 <a name="create-userscfg"/>
 ####5.3.
 Create users.cfg File
 The configuration file `users.cfg` enables Asterisk users to use Aptus FonB.
 All the user extensions specified here must be the part of Asterisk extensions.conf file.
+You can create your file by using command `vim /etc/phoneb/users.cgf`, press `a` and then by pasting the given sample file with necessary changes.
+Once done, press `Escape` button followed by `:wq` and then hit `Enter`.

 #####5.3.1.
 Sample users.cfg
 Here is the sample users.cfg file: